 It combines community involvement with academic instruction and is linked to specific classes as either a requirement or an option.
 Service-learning is an opportunity for students to earn academic credit while serving their community and reflecting on the experience.
 Students who participate in service-learning work cooperatively with faculty and social service agencies to learn about issues in our community while acting to address them.
 Through service-learning and reflection, students can develop important skills to empower themselves and others to positively impact the community.

-Advantages of service–learning include the opportunity to enhance understanding of course content, build experience for a resume, explore career options, broaden one's knowledge of the community, earn an additional 2 credits–and do something for others.
+Advantages of service–learning include the opportunity to enhance understanding of course content, build experience for a resume, explore career options, broaden one's knowledge of the community, and do something for others.